Elisabeth Förster-Nietzsche: Nueva Germania

-Bernhard Förster planned to create a "pure Aryan settlement" in the New World, and had found a site in Paraguay which he thought would be suitable.
+Bernhard Förster planned to create a settlement in the New World and had found a site in Paraguay which he thought would be suitable.
 The couple persuaded fourteen German families to join them in the colony, to be called Nueva Germania, and the group left Germany for South America on 15 February 1887.

 The colony did not thrive.
 The German methods of farming were not suitable to the land, illness ran rampant, and transportation to the colony was slow and difficult.
-Faced with mounting debts, Förster committed suicide by poisoning himself on 3 June 1889.
-Four years later Elisabeth left the colony forever and returned to Germany.
+Faced with mounting debts, Förster committed suicide by poisoning on 3 June 1889.
+Four years later, Förster-Nietzsche left the colony forever and returned to Germany.
 The colony still exists as a district of the San Pedro department.

+Literary career

 Nietzsche Archive

 Friedrich Nietzsche's mental collapse occurred in 1889 (he died in 1900), and upon Elisabeth's return in 1893 she found him an invalid whose published writings were beginning to be read and discussed throughout Europe.
 Förster-Nietzsche took a leading role in promoting her brother, especially through the publication of a collection of Nietzsche's fragments under the name of The Will to Power.

+Nobel Prize in Literature

+For Förster-Nietzsche's collective work on the Nietzsche archives, she was eventually nominated four times for the Nobel Prize in Literature.